 Procareer Academy does not offer an English as a Second Language course.
-For programs taught in English, English language proficiency is documented during the admission interview and receipt of prioreducation documentation, or the successful completion of the Ability to Benefit test as stated in the admission process.
+For programs taught in English, English language proficiency is documented during the admission interview and receipt of prioreducation documentation.
 Students taking programs taught in English are required to speak in English at 12th grade English proficiency.
-For programs taught in Spanish, Spanish language proficiency requirement is met by achieving a passing score on the Spanish Proficiency Test at https://www.transparent.com/learn-spanish/proficiency-test.html.